 Our spine surgery center has had an increasing volume of patients needing more complicated spinal procedures requiring intra-operative electrophysiological monitoring.
 A considerable amount of time is spent teaching how to interpret results of electrophysiological monitoring.

-There are currently nine anesthesiology attendings associated with the division of Neurosurgical Anesthesiology, headed by Dr. Mitchell Berman.
+There are currently nine anesthesiology attendings associated with the division of Neurosurgical Anesthesiology.
 Members of this division provide anesthesia in the operating room, neuroradiology suite, and off-site in the Department of Psychiatry for patients having electroconvulsive therapy.
 Teaching occurs both in the operating room as well as in small didactic sessions held every morning.

 In summary, the division of neurosurgical anesthesiology provides a broad experience in traditional as well as in special neurosurgical cases.